As taxpayers, we would like to think that the federal government looks out for our needs.

 Federal loan servicers all have contracts with the government.
 The less they spend fulfilling their contractual obligations, the more profit they make.

-Processing time equals Profit
+Processing Time Equals Profit

 As a result of these forbearances, the government makes extra money in two ways.
 First, by not requiring payments for a particular month or two, interest continues to accrue and the balance is larger than what it was at the beginning of the forbearance.
 Secondly, for borrowers working towards any of the forgiveness programs, these months don’t count towards forgiveness and extend the amount of time the borrower is in debt to the government.

-Until borrowers can consistently get accurate information and quality service, the federal government will continue to bring student loan profits directly attributable to their incompetence.
+Until borrowers can consistently get accurate information and quality service, the federal government will continue to generate student loan profits directly attributable to their incompetence.